pippinbarr/SNAKISMS/process/SNAKES.md

 There’s something here…

 ***keys move everything (and turn the snake) so the world moves on the screen***

-### Idealist
-"In philosophy, idealism is the group of philosophies which assert that reality, or reality as we can know it, is fundamentally mental, mentally constructed, or otherwise immaterial.”

-Maybe this could involve the game just telling you to imagine that you are playing a game of snake?
-Maybe it even supports this somehow?

-***“Imagine you are playing a game of snake."***

-### Monist
-"belief that all things can be placed in one category"

-You can eat absolutely everything, from the score to the apples to the walls (it’s all within the same category)

-***everything is essentially an apple***

 ### Nihilist
 "denial of all reality; extreme scepticism"